 Mount Holyoke supports the overall well-being of its students and employees.
 For individuals who are interested in recreation and wellness, there are a number of fitness opportunities.
 Throughout the academic year, many students take advantage of weekly drop-in classes like yoga, pilates, spinning, zumba and kick-boxing.

-Club sports are run through the Department of Physical Education and Athletics and supervised by Amie Canfield (email@example.com).
+Club sports are supervised by Amie Canfield (firstname.lastname@example.org) from the Department of Physical Education and Athletics.

 Dressage Team: Our mission, as a member of the Intercollegiate Dressage Association (IDA), is to introduce students to the equestrian discipline of dressage and to foster continued development and appreciation in dressage through student competitions and educational opportunities.